Codearte/gradle-nexus-staging-plugin/README.md

 to close staging repository and promote/release it and its artifacts.
 If a synchronization with Maven Central was enabled the artifacts should automatically appear into Maven Central within several minutes.

+### Multi-project build

+The plugin itself does not upload any artifacts.
+It only closes/promotes a repository with all already uploaded using the `maven` or `maven-publish` plugin artifacts (in the same or previous Gradle execution).
+Therefore it is enough to apply `io.codearte.nexus-staging` only on the root project in a multi-project build.

 ## Tasks

 The plugin provides three main tasks: